OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/upgrade-with-a-new-3.0-server-instance.md

 :::

-See the [Installing Octopus 3.x](/docs/home/installation/installing-octopus.md) page for instructions on installing a new Octopus 3.x instance.
+See theÂ [Installing Octopus 3.x](/docs/home/installation/installing-octopus.md)Â page for instructions on installing a new Octopus 3.x instance.

 ### 3. Migrate your data from 2.6 to 3.x

-See the [Migrating data from Octopus 2.6 to 3.x](/docs/home/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md) page for instructions on importing your Octopus 2.6 database backup into Octopus 3.x.
+See the [Migrating data from Octopus 2.6 to 3.x](/docs/home/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md)Â page for instructions on importing your Octopus 2.6 database backup into Octopus 3.x.

 :::hint
 **Migration taking a long time?**